Ancient Ireland Tourism Frequently Asked Questions

 Meals are generally not expensive in Ireland.
 Lunch can average €10- €15 with a reasonable dinner in the €20 - €25 range.
 A pint of Guinness or beer is usually around €5 with glasses of wine starting at €6 and up.

 Tipping in Ireland is not the same as in the USA.
 When ordering meals or drinks at the bar a tip is generally not expected.
-If you do tip for a meal, 10% is a completely acceptable amount.
+If you do tip for a meal, 10% is a completely acceptable amount and be sure to hand it directly to your sever instead of adding to the credit card slip.

 Fitness and Accessibility